List of Pound Puppies characters: Pound Puppies

 Whopper (Jack Russell Terrier) – Whopper is the youngest of the Pound Puppies.
 He is often fantasizing and imagining nearly impossible situations, and telling little white lies.
 He wears a diaper even though he is officially a "kid".
 Whopper also has a brother-sister relationship with Bright Eyes, as they often share opinions, come to agreements, and experience things together.
 He also dresses up in many different outfits as alter-egos during a heroic or otherwise serious situation, and provides comic relief.
 His most notable outfit and alter-ego is Wonder Whopper, in which Whopper wears a red cape and a blue bodysuit inspired by Superman.
-In the season 2 episode The Wonderful World of Whopper, he helps a puppy named Beezer snap out of her boredom with the power of his imagination.
+In the season 2 episode "The Wonderful World of Whopper", he helps a puppy named Beezer snap out of her boredom with the power of his imagination.
 In season 2 he states that he wants to be a Golden Retriever when he grows up.
-Bright Eyes counters this by saying he is a "Mixed Breed."
+Bright Eyes counters this by saying he is a "Mixed Breed".
 In the present day storyline of Pound Puppies and the Legend of Big Paw, he is an adult and shares the Bone of Scone story when he is a kid with his niece and nephew.
 Also, Whopper no longer wears a diaper and instead wears a blue shirt, blue pants, a blue cap, and is somewhat older than he is in the TV Series.
-Voiced by B.J.
+Whopper is voiced by B.J.
 Ward in both the TV series and Pound Puppies and The Legend of Big Paw.

 Beamer (Scottish terrier/Schnauzer mix) – Beamer is a happy-go-lucky puppy and behaves in a cheerful gentleman-like manner.
 Beamer likes to eat scones, crumpets, cookies and sandwiches.
 He is able to talk in other languages and accents besides his decidedly Scottish accent, like French, Spanish, and Welsh.
 His catchphrases are "Good tidings" and "Sometimes I did things that I'm not supposed to do, but I learn from them" and "It's awesome!"
 He will also say "Wow, that is really out of character" whenever he sees one of his friends behaving in a strange way and "Sweet Henrietta!"
 Beamer can also be fussy, clean and will not tolerate anything dirty.
 Sometimes, he has terrible classes.
 He is also part bull terrier.
-Beamer appears in Pound Puppies and the Legend of Big Paw.
-He is voiced by Greg Berg.
+Beamer appears in Pound Puppies and the Legend of Big Paw, voiced by Greg Berg.

 Barkerville (English Bulldog) – Barkerville or "Barky" by his friends is an upper-class, snobbish dog.
 Sometimes, he can be stubborn, smug and naughty, but is kind at heart.
 He behaves like a gentleman toward women, especially Violet.
 Barkerville appears in the Pound Puppies TV special.
-He makes a brief cameo appearance with Violet and Scrounger in Wagga Wagga at the beginning of Cooler's flashback.
+He makes a brief cameo appearance with Violet and Scrounger in "Wagga Wagga" at the beginning of Cooler's flashback.
 He is voiced by Alan Oppenheimer in the TV special and by Robert Morse in Wagga Wagga.